Skip to main content

 The 4 Charm

-Interaction with Double Bluffs Where Cathy Has a One-Away-From-Playable Card
+Interaction Between The 4 Charm and Double Bluffs Where Cathy Has a One-Away-From-Playable Card

 • As stated in the level 24 section, Double Bluffs have precedence over 4 Charms.
 However, there is one small exception.